gsegol/disaster-project/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
 The project uses two *.csv files included in this repository.
-The project creates a *.db file to store the cleaned data, and a *.pkl file to store the trained model
+The project creates a *.db file to store the cleaned data, and a *.pkl file to store the trained model.

 ## Project Motivation<a name="motivation"></a>